Bernie Sanders on Small Business and Entrepreneurship

 A quick way to answer this is to describe the visa reform Bernie last supported in Congress.
 In 2013, he voted for the latest attempt at comprehensive immigration reform.

 Not only did this bill provide a path to citizenship for undocumented immigrants, it also proposed changes to the H-1B visa program, one of the biggest sources of immigration frustration among businesses in the United States.
-The H-1B visa program is intended for highly-skilled workers who fill roles in American companies that can’t be filled by domestic workers.
-The bill Bernie voted for in 2013 would have increased the H-1B visa cap to 110,000-180,000 per year — up from 65,000 — and balanced the needs for higher-skilled foreign workers, while at the same protected the American workforce.
+The H-1B visa program is intended to permit companies to bring highly-skilled workers to the United States to do work for American companies in roles that can’t be done by domestic workers.
+The bill Bernie voted for in 2013 would have increased the H-1B visa cap to 110,000-180,000 per year — up from 65,000 — and balanced the needs for higher-skilled foreign workers, while simultaneously protecting American workers.

 The bill also proposed a new visa for foreign entrepreneurs, a W visa for lower-skilled workers, and additional visas and green cards for students who have STEM degrees from U.S. colleges and universities.
 The different visas the bill proposed would have benefited a wide variety of businesses, both big and small, that required both higher-skilled and lower-skilled workers.